-A. Purpose: The specific purpose(s) that the surveillance technology item is intended to advance.

-B. Authorized Use: The uses that are authorized, and the rules and processes required prior to and associated with such use.

-C. Data Collection: The information that can be collected by the surveillance technology, including "open source" data.

-D. Data Access: The category of individuals or entities who can access or use the collected information, and the rules and processes required prior to access or use of the information.

-E. Data Protection: The general safeguards that protect information from unauthorized access, including encryption and access control mechanisms.
-Nothing in this subsection shall be construed to require the disclosure of information that could reveal vulnerabilities to, or otherwise increase the potential for an attack on, any information technology system of the Village.

-F. Data Retention: The time period, if any, for which information collected by the surveillance technology will be routinely retained, the reason such retention period is appropriate to further the purpose(s), the process by which the information is regularly deleted and purged after that period lapses, and the specific conditions that must be met to retain information beyond that period.
+- A. Purpose: The specific purpose(s) that the surveillance technology item is intended to advance. - B. Authorized Use: The uses that are authorized, and the rules and processes required prior to and associated with such use. - C. Data Collection: The information that can be collected by the surveillance technology, including "open source" data. - D. Data Access: The category of individuals who can access or use the collected information, and the rules and processes required prior to access or use of the information. - E. Data Protection: The general safeguards that protect information from unauthorized access, including encryption and access control mechanisms.
+Nothing in this subsection shall be construed to require the disclosure of information that could reveal vulnerabilities to, or otherwise increase the potential for an attack on, any information technology system of the Village. - F. Data Retention: The time period, if any, for which information collected by the Surveillance Technology will be routinely retained, the reason such retention period is appropriate to further the purpose(s), the process by which the information is regularly deleted after that period lapses, and the specific conditions that must be met to retain information beyond that period.

+Commented [A9]: Curiosity: example of this?

+Commented [A10]: And/or entities?

+Commented [A11]: Is this strong enough?
+Should this be "purged" or "wiped"?
+In software, "deleted" data often leaves a trail...